 - Wherever you are in your project, you are welcome to work online, from brainstorming to final revisions, and yes, even if you have no draft at all.

-- When you make an appointment, we ask you a few questions about your project e.g., due date and paper’s focus.
+- When you make an appointment, we ask a few questions about your project e.g., due date and paper’s focus.
 Your answers will help both of us prepare for the session.

 - Log into the Online Scheduler approximately 5-10 minutes before the start of your appointment.
 To meet your tutor online, click on your appointment in the Scheduler and click Start or Join Online Conversation.

 - No need to email your paper ahead of time–you can upload or share your paper at your session’s start.
 We always work collaboratively, so we will read along with you in real time.
 You can tell us about your assignment, your concerns, and your goals.
 Whether in person or online, your voice and your choices are always part of our conversation.

 - We’re in this together!
 Please be present at all times during your online session including when we are reading and replying.
 If it appears that you have left the session, tutors will log off.

 Online Audio and Video Instructions:

-- Make sure your browser allows pop-ups from WCOnline (Google Chrome doesn’t automatically).
+- Make sure your browser allows pop-ups from WCOnline.